 People are drawn to this powerful cloud-based platform to share their knowledge through online courses.

-Entrepreneurs and teachers who are enthusiastic about their subject matter focus on educating others or using this platform to earn a full-time living or as a side hustle.
+Entrepreneurs and teachers who are enthusiastic about their subject matter focus on educating others or using this course creation platform to earn a full-time living or as a side hustle.

 As incredible as Thinkific is and as wonderful as its features are, there are several Thinkific alternatives that you should know about.
 You should know about these Thinkific alternatives because analysis of options improves decisions.

 Better decisions lead to better choices, which could see you using a different platform to pursue your entrepreneurial passion.

 Ruzuku is a contender as a Thinkific alternative because it is easy to use, and Ruzuku also allows you to create an affiliate program.

 Thinkific provides a multiple language feature, unlike Ruzuku, and offers more payment gateways than Ruzuku.
 Where Ruzuku has the upper hand over Thinkific is that its platform includes webinar software.